Cambridge: King Street and Coronation Boulevard

 What prompted the consideration of bike lanes?
 Within the section from concession to CMH there is nearly zero pedestrian and bicycle use.and very little in the remainers areas.
 If the road is being torn up for infrastructure reasons then sure add a bike lane but if the curbs etc are being left then no.

-Barbara Harrington asked almost 2 years ago
+Barbara Harrington asked over 2 years ago

 Review of the cycling needs along this roadway was completed as part of the Region’s Transportation Master Plan, which has the goal of balancing the needs of all users, including vehicles, cyclists and pedestrians.
 The inclusion of bike facilities was noted along King Street and Coronation Boulevard in order to complete connections to existing bike facilities located at either end of the project limits and to provide a connection between Preston and Galt.